 2. Stay Hydrated

-Drink plenty of water throughout the day to keep your eyes lubricated.
+Drink plenty of water throughout the day with your daily routine to keep your eyes lubricated.
+Staying hydrated is important for the overall health and comfort of your eyes, especially for the prevention of dryness.
+Proper hydration helps maintain moisture and the natural balance in your eyes, reducing dryness and improving comfort.
 Dehydration can contribute to dry eyes, especially in environments with dry air.

 3. Wear Sunglasses